-General Nagata explains further: "The lion's share of our investments since 9/11 in developing new CT capability and capacity has gone primarily toward the identification, illumination, targeting and tracking, and, as we say in the counterterrorism world, 'the finishing' of terrorists and terrorist plots."
-This drove "extraordinary investments in new intelligence community capabilities, a revolution in military affairs when it comes to combating irregular and insurgent forces," along with the efforts to defend borders and disrupt plots.96
+Lt.
+Gen. Michael Nagata (Ret.), a former director of strategic operational planning at NCTC, explains further: "The lion's share of our investments since 9/11 in developing new CT capability and capacity has gone primarily toward the identification, illumination, targeting and tracking, and, as we say in the counterterrorism world, 'the finishing' of terrorists and terrorist plots."
+This drove "extraordinary investments in new intelligence community capabilities, a revolution in military affairs when it comes to combating irregular and insurgent forces," along with the efforts to defend borders and disrupt plots.72

-From now on, some investments that facilitated this "revolution in military affairs" will need to be reallocated so that they still support the counterterrorism mission, even as it shifts away from a principally military focus to one based on indicators and warnings.
+From now on, some investments that facilitated this "revolution in military affairs" will need to be reallocated so that they still support the counterterrorism mission, even as it shifts away from a principally military focus to one based on indicators and warning.
 The mission may now require fewer armed drones but more drones with sensors and other intelligence collection platforms.
 "Today, the information we need for many counterterrorism efforts comes from tool sets primarily created to support the kinetic mission," one senior counterterrorism official explained.
-"Now, we need to invest in collection; less warfighter, more NSA."97 The terrorist threats persist even as the United States seeks to recalibrate its counterterrorism mission set away from predominantly military and kinetic tools, putting greater pressure on the intelligence community to see threats over the horizon.
+"Now, we need to invest in collection; less warfighter, more NSA."73 The terrorist threats persist even as the United States seeks to recalibrate its counterterrorism mission set away from predominantly military and kinetic tools, putting greater pressure on the intelligence community to see threats over the horizon.

 The United States must significantly increase investment in nonkinetic counterterrorism tools.
 The good news is that these are far less expensive than the weapons systems needed for military operations.
 Countering radicalization and terrorism financing, preventing terrorist travel, adjudicating the status of detained foreign fighters and their families, and contesting terrorist use of the Internet are some of the issue sets requiring increased fiscal resources, staffing, and policy support.
-Unfortunately, while dedicated people in and out of government work on these issues, "they universally suffer from significant resource shortfalls, and-most important-they would benefit from the constant and durable policy support that kinetic CT approaches enjoy today."98

-Securing a dedicated, sustainable counterterrorism budget as the Defense Department shifts to address other national security priorities is critical but not sufficient.
-Before the counterterrorism burden moves toward indicators and warning, funds must be provided to kick-start an intelligence community (IC) modernization program and develop long-overdue innovations to address today's terrorist challenges.
+Unfortunately, while dedicated people in and out of government work on these issues, "they universally suffer from significant resource shortfalls, andmost important-they would benefit from the constant and durable policy support that kinetic CT approaches enjoy today."74 other national security priorities is critical but not sufficient.
+Before the counterterrorism burden moves toward indicators and warning, funds must be provided to kick-start an intelligence community (IC) modernization program and develop longoverdue innovations to address today's terrorist challenges.
 The U.S. counterterrorism community has undoubtedly seen plenty of duplication of effort, and departments and agencies could better utilize existing counterterrorism resources, but without early investment in IC innovation, the enterprise cannot be expected to shoulder the shift from a forward military defense to intelligence forewarning of potential threats.